 The SQI is coordinated and led by the Swiss Quantum Commission (SQC), a group of leading experts in the field.
 It is hosted by the Swiss Academy of Sciences SCNAT, mandated by the Swiss Confederation.

-2. nationally coordinate development of infrastructures and platforms for the transfer of knowledge and technology;
+3. Nationally coordinate development of infrastructures and platforms for the transfer of knowledge and technology.

-3. develop attractive curricula and evaluate measures to meet the high demand for specialists;
+4. Develop attractive curricula and evaluate measures to meet the high demand for specialists.

 For 2023/24, the initiative has been allocated CHF 20 million.
-Further funding will be requested within the framework of the ERI message 2025-2028.
+Within the framework of the ERI message for 2025-2028, an additional CHF 80 million were approved.